Hi, I’m Val Heart, the Real Dr. Doolittle.

 Because when you send a message to an animal, you will see it, feel it and say it.

 Tell them the story about the time change, why it’s happening, and that it’s out of your control.
-Tell them how it will affect you and them.
-Tell them how you’ll adjust.
+Tell them how it will affect you and them and how you’ll adjust.

 Ask them for their help.
 Be specific about what you want their help with so they know what to do and what not to do.